 Here are some final tips to get you going.

 - Keep Your Resume Short – If you have less than 10 years work experience or have not worked for more than 5 employers, you should keep your resume to only 1 page.
 It makes it easier to read for hiring managers.

 - Use The Right Verbs – Hiring Managers will be able to gauge your contribution at work better, if you incorporate the right verbs.
 Begin your bullet points with verbs such as composed, scheduled, arranged, proofread, updated, followed up or submitted.
 Avoid using the same verbs.
 You do not want the reader to think your abilities are limited.
 Emphasize accomplishments with numbers or metrics to clearly demonstrate the effect of your actions or ideas.

-- Check For Spelling And Grammatical Errors – If you are a paralegal like in our Paraprofessional resume sample, spelling and grammatical errors are unacceptable.
+- Check For Spelling And Grammatical Errors – If you are a paralegal, spelling and grammatical errors are unacceptable.
 In the legal profession, mistakes can change the meaning and context of the entire document.

 Besides the resumes listed above, we recommend going through the following resume writing and job seeking tips:

 Felix’s work has been appreciated and shared on many well known online publications such as: BusinessInsider, FoxNews, SmartRecruiters, Business.com, Huffpost, ZipRecruiter, SnagAJob and many others.

 Felix has extensive experience in human resources, recruitment and online business development.
 On ResumeOK, he uses his 10+ years of experience in the recruitment industry to provide step by step instructions on how to write solid resumes that will catch the attention of the recruiter.